braden-godley/hop-on-bro/README.md

 # Hop On, Bro

 A fun web application that helps you craft the perfect message to convince your friends to join your gaming sessions.
-Using OpenAI's GPT-4o-mini, it generates messages in various hilarious styles and tones.
+Using either Google's Gemini AI or OpenAI's GPT-4o-mini, it generates messages in various hilarious styles and tones.

 Try it out: https://hop-on-bro.vercel.app/

 ## Features

-- 🤖 AI-powered message generation using OpenAI's GPT-4o-mini
+- 🤖 AI-powered message generation using either Google's Gemini 2.0 Flash AI or OpenAI's GPT-4o-mini
 - 🎮 Customizable for any game or activity
 - 🎯 Multiple message styles and tones
 - 💾 Saves your preferences and API key locally